-The experiment was conducted as an online survey using SurveyMonkey.3 A total of twenty pre-213 vs. post-evolution Pokémon pairs were presented.
-The order of the trials was randomized per 214 participant.
-Two participants reported that they had studied sound symbolism; their data were 215 excluded, in order to exclude any potential bias due to their knowledge about sound symbolism.
-216 One participant used the same name for both pre-evolution and post-evolution characters, and 217 another participant used too many mono-moraic names, which were judged to be too unnatural 218 for Japanese names; although there are mono-moraic common nouns in Japanese (e.g. ki 'tree': 219 Ito 1990), Japanese proper names are usually at least two-mora long (see Poser 1990).
-Responses 220 from these speakers were excluded.
+The experiment was conducted as an online survey using SurveyMonkey.4 A total of twenty pre- vs. post-evolution Pokémon pairs were presented.
+The order of the trials was randomized per participant.
+Two participants reported that they had studied sound symbolism; their data were excluded, in order to exclude any potential bias due to their knowledge about sound symbolism.
+One participant used the same name for both pre-evolution and post-evolution characters, and another participant used too many mono-moraic names, which were judged to be too unnatural for Japanese names; although there are monomoraic common nouns in Japanese (e.g. ki 'tree': Ito 1990), Japanese proper names are usually at least two moras long (see Poser 1990).
+Responses from these speakers were excluded.
 The data from 108 participants remained for the following analysis.